SparklePigBang/cunt-soul/README.md

 Cunt-Soul is an adaptation of Fuck Brains which is itself an adaptation of the popular game Shit Head; it can be played with up to 4 players (more if you use multiple decks).
 The objective of the game is to be the first to play all of your cards.
 The game is played with a full 54 card deck i.e. including 2 `Joker`s.

-Setting up the game
+Setting up the Game
 -------------------

 The dealer deals each player three face down cards and nine cards for their hands, the remainder of the cards are placed between the face down cards as the source pile.
 See below:
 ![Set-up](img/CS layout.png)

-Starting the game
+Starting the Game
 -----------------

 Each player selects three cards from their hands to be placed face up on top of the face down cards and one card to be placed face down next to the face up cards as their field card.
 After all players have placed their face down field cards, they may be turned over to see which field effects are in play.
 Note: The purpose of placing the field cards face down until all players are ready to start is to ensure a fair start for all players.
 The player to the left of the dealer then begins their turn and play continues clockwise.

-Basic game mechanics
+Basic Game Mechanics
 --------------------

 A player's turn consists of playing one or more cards onto the discard pile.
 Multiple cards of the same value can be played at once.
 Generally, cards played must have a value greater than or equal to the previous, though many cards have the ability to affect this.